Still don’t have a dash cam? Unsure if you need one? Consider it now, before you regret not doing so later.

-Over the years, dash cams have increased in sophistication—not only with respect to video quality but also in the number of beneficial features.
-But as with most consumer electronics, the cost of a dash cam has also come down significantly.
+Over the years, dash cams have increased in sophistication—not only with respect to video quality but also in the number of advanced features.
+As with most consumer electronics, the cost of dash cams have also come down significantly in recent years.

 On Amazon, for example, you can purchase an HD (1080p) dash cam for as little as $12.
 On the other hand, a decent two-camera (front and rear-facing) HD setup can cost anywhere from $50 to $150.
 Video quality can range significantly between different dash cams, so we strongly recommend researching model numbers on YouTube to get a good sample of what the video quality looks like—especially in low-light situations.

 This article intentionally does not link to, not do we endorse, any particular dashcam manufacturer or retailer.
 The purpose of this article is simply to raise awareness and give our thoughts on what we feel is an important (yet under-utilized) tool that every driver should consider adding to their vehicle.